-As the year is swiftly coming to an end, I feel like every day, I find myself reflecting on all that has occurred in the almost 12 months.
-I think about things a lot; on one hand because I want to clearly assess what I can do better in the year ahead, but mainly, the real reason is, I can’t stop my brain from overthinking.
+As the year is swiftly coming to an end, I feel like every day, I find myself reflecting on all that has occurred in the last 12 months.
+I think about things a lot; on one hand, I want to clearly assess what I can do better in the year ahead, but mainly, the real reason is that I can’t stop my brain from overthinking.
 I just can’t stop.

 All this to say that over the years, I feel like I’ve gained enough travel experience to be considered somewhat of an expert when it comes to travelling with a disability or in a wheelchair.